carmaa/inception/README.md

-The `unlock` module can unlock (any password accepted) and escalate privileges to Administrator/root on almost* any powered on machine you have physical access to. module is primarily attended to do its magic against computers that utilize full disk encryption such as BitLocker, FileVault, TrueCrypt or Pointsec.
+The `unlock` module can unlock (any password accepted) and escalate privileges to Administrator/root on almost* any powered on machine you have physical access to.
+The module is primarily attended to do its magic against computers that utilize full disk encryption such as BitLocker, FileVault, TrueCrypt or Pointsec.
 There are plenty of other (and better) ways to hack a machine that doesn't pack encryption.